jyp/boon/README.md

 Selling points:
 - Ergonomic: common commands are easy to type.
 (See below)
 - Lightweight: ~300 loc for its core.
-- Good emacs integration: takes advantages and leverages existing emacs infrastructure instead of re-inventing the wheel.
+- Good emacs integration: takes advantage of, and leverages existing emacs infrastructure instead of re-inventing the wheel.